cmhouston/excl-mobile-2.0/README.md

 ## UX Enhancements to Current Features ##

-The following is a list of some of the improvements from v1.4 ro v2.0
+The following is a list of some of the improvements from v1.4 to v2.0

 - Improved display of posts while age filtering is turned on.
 - Better usage of screen space on most page layouts.